 The motivation letter is assessed on a scale of 0–7.

 The application may also include a separate recommendation (in English), preferably submitted by an academic professional.
-Only one recommendation is considered, and the name and professional e-mail address are to be provided by the applicant in the application.
+Only one recommendation is considered.
+The applicant is asked to provide name and professional e-mail address of the referee and to describe his/her connection to the applicant.
 A link to an e-form will be sent to the provider of the recommendation letter.
-It is recommended that the applicant informs the academic providing the recommendation letter in advance; it is the responsibility of the applicant to ensure that the recommendation is sent in due time.
-Recommendation letters sent via e-mail, post, or courier service will not be considered.
+It is recommended that the applicant informs the referee providing the recommendation letter in advance; it is the responsibility of the applicant to ensure that the recommendation is sent in due time.
+Recommendation letters sent via e-mail, post or courier service will not be considered.

-The recommendation letter is an optional but strongly recommended part of the application and part of the scoring.
+The recommendation letter is an optional, but strongly recommended part of the application, because it is part of the scoring.
 If the applicant does not include a letter of recommendation with their application, they are asked to provide a reason for this.